 On June 8, 2016, plaintiff Deep Green Wireless LLC filed a complaint in the U.S. District Court for the Eastern District of Texas against Ooma, Inc., alleging infringement of U.S. Patent No. RE42,714 (the "Deep Green Wireless Patent", and such litigation, the "Deep Green Wireless Litigation").
 The complaint seeks unspecified monetary damages, costs, attorneys' fees and other appropriate relief.
-On July 29, 2016 the Company filed its answer, affirmative defenses and counterclaims, on August 2, 2016 the Company filed a motion to transfer the case to the Northern District of California, and on February 21, 2017 magistrate judge Roy S. Payne granted the Company's motion to transfer the case.
-On June 8, 2017 the Company filed a motion with the United States Patent Trial and Appeal Board for inter partes review of the Deep Green Wireless Patent.
-Based upon its assessment, the Company does not believe that its products infringe any valid or enforceable claim of the aforementioned patent, and plans to continue vigorously defending against the plaintiff's claim.
+On July 29, 2016, the Company filed its answer, affirmative defenses and counterclaims, on August 2, 2016 the Company filed a motion to transfer the case to the Northern District of California, and on February 21, 2017 magistrate judge Roy S. Payne granted the Company's motion to transfer the case.
+District Court Judge Jeffrey S. White of the Northern District of California set the initial case management conference for July 28, 2017.
+On June 8, 2017, the Company filed a motion with the United States Patent Trial and Appeal Board for inter partes review of the Deep Green Wireless Patent.
+Based upon the Company's investigation, the Company does not believe that its products infringe any valid or enforceable claim of the aforementioned patent, and the Company plans to continue vigorously defending against the plaintiff's claim.
+However, litigation is unpredictable and there can be no assurances that the Company will obtain a favorable final outcome or that it will be able to avoid unfavorable preliminary or interim rulings in the course of litigation that may significantly add to the expense of its defense and could result in substantial costs and diversion of resources.
+Based on the Company's current knowledge, the Company has determined that the amount of any material loss or range of any losses that is reasonably possible to result from the Deep Green Wireless Litigation is not estimable.